Dnyaneshwar: Ontology and epistemology

 Dnyaneshwar takes up the examination of being or brahman in Amrutanubhava.
 He considers being to be the substratum of thought which enables thought and cognition.
 Since being is prior to thought and concepts, it is distinct from Kantian categories, and methods of thought such as epistemological analysis cannot be applied to it.
 Dnyaneshwar believes that reality is self–evident and does not require any proof.
 It antedates dualistic divisions into knower and known, existence and nonexistence, subject and object, knowledge and ignorance.

-Dnyaneshwar highlights the limitations of the traditional epistemological methods (pramanas) used in Indian philosophy.
+Dnyaneshwar highlights the limitations of traditional epistemological methods (pramanas) used in Indian philosophy.
 He points out that any perception is validated only by another deeper understanding, while in establishing the rationality of reason, reason itself is transcended.
 Dnyaneshwar even cautions against reliance on scriptural testimony, which is accepted as a valid source of knowledge by philosophers of Vedanta and Mīmāṃsā schools of philosophy.
 Scriptural validity, to him, stems from its congruence with experiential truth and not vice versa.